rkaunismaa/NLP4HTML/README.md

 3:45pm So mess with the 'express-match' express generated project.
 It only has had the models stuff dumped in, all the originally generated code remains.

-4:03 Hmmm actually, I am going to pull down [this](https://github.com/bezkoder/nodejs-express-sequelize-mysql.git) repo, and play with it.
+4:03pm Hmmm actually, I am going to pull down [this](https://github.com/bezkoder/nodejs-express-sequelize-mysql.git) repo, and play with it.
 It is a sample app with all these pieces.I am not going to pull it into this repo just yet, but I may ...

+7:37pm Actually, what I think is the best way to learn how to properly wire up the db with express is to go through the LocalLibrary example, [from the start](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs), and use Mongoose/MongoDB ...
+I will create this in the ExpressGenerator sub folder.

+express express-locallibrary-tutorial --view=pug